About the Byrdine F. Lewis School of Nursing and Health Professions

 - Doctor of Philosophy in Nursing

 - AS to BS (Respiratory Therapy bridge program)

 - RN to BS (Bachelor of Science, nursing)

 - RN to MS (Master of Science, nursing)

-- BS to PhD (Nursing)
+- BS to PhD (Doctor of Philosophy, nursing)

 - Nursing graduate certificate programs